ChimeraOS/chimeraos/BUILDING.md

 # Installing the image

-Installing the image on the target machine is done with the [frzr](https://github.com/gamer-os/frzr) tool.
+Installing the image on the target machine is done with the [frzr](https://github.com/chimeraos/frzr) tool.
 It can install from either a local manifest file or one which is hosted online.
-It is assumed here that these instructions are executed on a GamerOS machine.
+It is assumed here that these instructions are executed on a ChimeraOS machine.

 The image can be installed with the following command (**Which can destroy all your data!
 Don't run this if there is important data on your machine!**):
 ```